Skip to main content

 Every employee who accesses project data should have individual credentials tied to their specific role.
 A junior drafter does not need access to executive cost models.
 A structural engineer working on Project A should not have unrestricted access to Project B files.
 Role-based access controls limit exposure and ensure that a compromised account cannot reach your entire project library.

-Multi-factor authentication is essential on all systems containing project data, including your BIM platform, cloud storage, email, and VPN.
-This is a baseline requirement for NIST compliance and increasingly expected by government and enterprise clients.
+Phishing-resistant multi-factor authentication is essential on all systems containing project data, including your BIM platform, cloud storage, email, and VPN.
+SMS codes are the weakest acceptable option; authenticator apps and hardware keys are the current baseline for NIST-aligned environments and are increasingly specified by government and enterprise clients.

 Encryption for Project Files

-If your firm uses cloud-based platforms like Autodesk Construction Cloud or Procore, verify that encryption is enabled and that your configuration meets the compliance standards your contracts require.
-Default settings are not always sufficient.
+If your firm uses cloud-based platforms such as Autodesk Construction Cloud, Procore, or Bentley ProjectWise, verify that encryption is enabled and that your tenant configuration meets the compliance standards your contracts require.
+Default settings are not always sufficient, and for CUI-bearing work you need to confirm the platform’s authorization status rather than assume it.

 Data Retention and Intellectual Property Protection

-Professional licensing boards and state regulations often require architecture and engineering firms to retain project records for specific periods.
-California requires architects to maintain project records as outlined by the California Architects Board.
-Engineering firms face similar requirements through their state licensing boards.
+Professional licensing boards and state regulations often require architecture and engineering firms to retain project records for specific periods, and statutes of repose for construction defect claims can extend your practical retention window well beyond the licensing minimum.
+California architects are governed by California Architects Board rules; engineering firms face parallel requirements through their state licensing boards.
+Confirm the current retention period with your board and your professional liability carrier rather than relying on office tradition.

 Your data retention policy must define what project data you keep, where it is stored, how long you retain it, and how you dispose of it securely when the retention period ends.
 Secure disposal means cryptographic wiping of drives and permanent deletion from cloud systems, not simply moving files to a trash folder.